 While the handfasting ceremony began as an engagement ceremony prior to the actual wedding, it evolved into a method of marriage.
 Handfasting is increasingly common during modern wedding ceremonies.
 Today, the wedding officiant binds the hands of the couple just as the priests did in ancient Celtic times, by wrapping the couple’s hands with a chord and tying a knot.
 The couple holds hands while facing each other.
 The officiant wraps the chord three times around their hands while announcing an explanation of the symbolism and meaning behind the ritual.
 There are many variations to the words spoken during the handfasting ceremony, and couples can create their own vows.
 Regardless of the words chosen, the central theme of the vows should be deeply related to the idea that the couple is being bound together as one.

-Crystal Ballroom Saint Augustine is an all-inclusive wedding venue with an in-house design team and planners that are dedicated to creating your unique wedding ceremony with all of the wedding traditions that are important to you.
-Meet with our design team, and pick and plan all of the traditions and decor to create your handfasting ceremony.
-Contact Crystal Ballroom Saint Augustine to schedule your VIP tour and begin planning your wedding day.
+Crystal Ballroom Saint Augustine is an all-inclusive wedding venue with an in-house design team and planners that are dedicated to creating your unique wedding ceremony with all of your special traditions.
+Bring imagination to Crystal Ballroom and let the designers create a wedding from fantasy.